Reliability-Adjusted Prioritized Experience Replay: Conclusion

 We introduced \gls{acr:reaper}, a reliability-adjusted experience replay method that mitigates the detrimental effects of unreliable targets in off-policy deep reinforcement learning.
 By formally linking target bias to downstream temporal difference errors, we proposed a principled reliability score that enables more efficient and stable sampling.
 Our theoretical analysis shows that \gls{acr:reaper} improves both convergence speed and variance reduction over standard \gls{acr:per}, and our empirical results confirm its effectiveness across diverse benchmarks.

 Beyond its immediate practical gains, \gls{acr:reaper} highlights the importance of accounting for target reliability in experience replay, particularly in deep \gls{acr:rl} settings where function approximation errors and generalization artifacts are prevalent.
-We believe our work opens new avenues for incorporating uncertainty and reliability estimates into replay buffers, and future research may explore adaptive reliability estimation, extensions to actor-critic methods, and integration with representation learning.
+We believe our work opens new avenues for incorporating uncertainty and reliability estimates into replay buffers, and future research may explore adaptive reliability estimation, extensions to actor-critic methods and infinite-horizon settings, as well as integration with representation learning.